zenstreamz/AIOStreams/README.md

 ##### Updating

 To update the addon, you can simply run the following commands to pull the latest changes, build the project, and deploy the worker.
 This will update the worker with the latest changes, which may not be stable.
+You must also repeat step 6.
+You may get some sort of merge conflict, in this case, just delete the `AIOStreams` folder and start over.

 ```
 git pull